vinceau/vim-ltsa-syntax/README.md

 This vim plugin provides extremely basic syntax highlighting for the [Labelled Transition System Analyser (LTSA) tool][lts] used in the book [Concurrency: State Models & Java Programs][ltsbook] by Jeff Magee and Jeff Kramer.

-The plugin detects the `.lts` filetype and can highlight keywords as well as comments.
+The plugin detects the `.lts` file extension and can highlight keywords as well as comments.

 ## Installation